-This value referred to in the above paragraph 1.1.1 will be determined by Council from time to time.
+This value referred to in the above paragraph 1.1.1 will be determined by Council from time to time This qualification necessitates honesty on the part of the recipient when the occupant of the property earns more than the threshold amount.
 The municipality reserves the right to withhold or cancel the subsidy should the household be earning an income above the aforementioned threshold limit.

-- 12.1.2 Second Qualification Criteria: Gross Income less tax and pension: A single household where the combined income of the household, after income tax and pension deductions (gross household income), does not exceed the poverty threshold value, as determined by Council from time to time or the value of two (2) maximum old age state social grants per month.
+- 12.1.2 Second Qualification Criteria: Gross Income less tax and pension: A single household where the combined income of the household (gross household income) does not exceed the poverty threshold value, as determined by Council from time to time or the value of two (2) state social grants per month.
 Child grants will not be considered when determining household income.
-A household shall comply with the following criteria: - - 12.1.2.1 The property may only be used for residential purposes; - 12.1.2.2 Must be a permanent resident of Buffalo City Metropolitan Municipality; - 12.1.2.3 Must be a South African citizen; - 12.1.2.4 The applicant may not be the registered owner of more than one (1) property. - 12.1.2.5 The applicant may not receive more than one (1) subsidy from BCMM
+A household shall comply with the following criteria:- - 12.1.2.1 The property may only be used for residential purposes; - 12.1.2.2 Must be a permanent resident of Buffalo City Metropolitan Municipality; - 12.1.2.3 Must be a South African citizen; - 12.1.2.4 The applicant may not be the registered owner of more than one (1) property.